Wasserstein Geometry of Information Loss in Nonlinear Dynamical Systems: Introduction

 \section{Introduction}

 Reconstructing nonlinear dynamics from partially observed trajectories via time-delay embedding has a rich history for signal processing and data-driven modelling \cite{roux1983observation, broomhead1986extracting, hamilton2020time, kamb2020time, brunton2016discovering, brunton2017chaos, kutz2022parsimony, champion2019data, hirsh2021structured} and has been widely used in nonlinear time-series tasks, including forecasting, causal detection, and equation discovery \cite{Stark1999, Stark2003, bakarji2023discovering, sugihara2012detecting, ye2015distinguishing, gao2023causal}.
-However, these pipelines are built on a rarely verified assumption: the time-delay map is an embedding, or equivalently, injective on the relevant invariant set, where the induced evolution is single-valued and admits a deterministic closure.
-This discrepancy arises from a misalignment between the generic guarantees of Takens' embedding theorem and the practical constraints of finite, sparse samplings of certain measurement functions.
-Under certain conditions \cite{takens2006detecting, sauer1991embedology}, Takens' theorem guarantees that a generic observation function yields a smooth embedding (i.e. continuous injective function) from the underlying state space to the reconstructed space.
-However, this guarantee is asymptotic and existential; for real-world time-series collected from given measurement functions, the injectivity need not hold.
-When it fails, the non-injectivity leads to irreducible information loss, degrading downstream model performance.
-Although it is possible to analyse the embedding map when the system equation is available \cite{letellier2002investigating, letellier2005relation}, it remains an open challenge to propose a certificate of deterministic closure in the data-driven settings.
-The central goal of this work is to establish a framework to investigate the mechanism of this non-injectivity, propose a data-driven certificate to quantify the induced information loss, and show its impact on downstream tasks.

-For example, Convergence Cross Mapping (CCM), which is proposed by Sugihara \textit{et al.}~\cite{sugihara2012detecting} and relies on the time-delay reconstruction, has been widely used in causal discovery for natural time-series.
-Figure~\ref{Misleading CCM result} illustrates that when the time-delay reconstruction is not equally informative for the two observables, CCM can yield asymmetric cross-map skill and thereby mislead causal interpretation.
-Further downstream impacts are presented in Section~\ref{Downstream task impact}.
+Most such pipelines implicitly rely on the assumption that the reconstruction map is injective and can separate relevant states on the original attractor.
+However, in practice, this assumption is rarely checked.
+Under certain conditions \cite{takens2006detecting, sauer1991embedology}, Takens' theorem justifies that a generic observation function yields a smooth embedding, i.e., a continuous injective map from the underlying state space to the reconstructed space.
+However, this guarantee is generic rather than a certificate for a given dataset.
+With fixed measurements and a finite sampling frequency, the resulting time-delay map may fail to be injective on the relevant part of the attractor.
+When the time-delay map is non-injective, distinct latent states may share the same reconstructed state.
+If these latent states lead to distinct future states, then the reconstructed dynamics no longer admit a single-valued deterministic closure.
+Downstream models, e.g., the predictive models detailed in Section~\ref{Downstream task impact}, that assume such deterministic closure can then suffer an irreducible ambiguity, since the same reconstructed state may correspond to multiple incompatible future states.